energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

-The different electrolyser cell technologies have a similar cost, however each technologies differ by their lifetime and electricity to hydrogen efficiencies.
-PEM-EC has the shortest lifetime and the lowest electricity to hydrogen efficiency, thus this technology will never be implemented in the model [335]_.
-Electrolysers will be needed during excesses of electricity production, where heat demand is usually low.
+The different electrolyser technologies have a similar cost, but they differ by their respective lifetime and electricity-to-hydrogen efficiency.
+PEM-EC has the shortest lifetime and the lowest electricity to hydrogen efficiency, therefore this technology will never be implemented in the model [335]_.
+Electrolysers will be needed during times of excesse electricity production, when heat demand is usually low.
 Thus, they aim at maximising the production of hydrogen rather than low temperature heat.
-For this reason, SO-EC appear as the most promising technology SO-EC appears as the most promising technology and will be implemented in the model.
+For this reason, SO-EC appears to be the most promising technology and will be implemented in the model.
 Thus, in this work, the term *Electrolysis* refers to SO-EC. :numref:`Table %s <tbl:hydrogen>` contains the data for the hydrogen production technologies.